saritchi/Social-Study-Helper/README.md

  8. Go to the Cloud SQL dashboard and copy the connection string and past it into the **INSTANCE_CONNECTION_NAME** location in the app.yaml file
  9. Upload a .env file that uses the same credentials that you created for your Cloud SQL user and add DB_SOCKET_PATH=/cloudsql/**INSTANCE_CONNECTION_NAME** using the cloud console and run `mv .env ./social-study-helper` in the console to move the environment file into the project folder
  10. Run gcloud app deploy

+ ## Troubleshooting gcloud app deploy
+  1. __The project property is set to the empty string, which is invalid__: If you're getting this error your console became out of snyc with your project id somehow.
+Do the following to fix it.
+	1. Click the select project drop down
+	2. Copy the id from the project you want to use for running your app
+	3. Run `gcloud config set project <PROJECT_ID>` using your project id from step 2